apache/openwhisk/tools/ubuntu-setup/README.md

   (cd tools/ubuntu-setup && source all.sh)
   ```

+If you are deploying OpenWhisk in a distributed environment across multiple VMs, then follow the instructions in [ansible/README_DISTRIBUTED.md](../../ansible/README_DISTRIBUTED.md) to complete the deployment.
+Otherwise, continue with the instructions below.

-### Select one type of data store when creating vm
+### Select a data store
 Follow instructions [tools/db/README.md](../db/README.md) on how to configure a data store for OpenWhisk.

 ## Build